seijikun/askama/book/src/features.md

 </blockquote>

 This feature enables `#[derive(Template)]`.
-Without it the trait `askama::Template` will still be available, but if you want to derive a template, you have to manually depend on `askama_derive`.
+Without it the trait `askama::Template` will still be available, but if you want to derive a template, you have to manually depend on `askama_macros`.
-`askama_derive` should be used with the same features as `askama`.
+`askama_macros` should be used with the same features as `askama`.

 Not using this feature might be useful e.g. if you are writing a library with manual filters for askama, without any templates.
 It might also very slightly speed-up the compilation,